gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 OR

-In the text editor of the virtual JSON file of the page choose the `Show Page Editor` icon in the Editor Title menu.
+In the text editor of the virtual JSON file of the page, click the `Show Page Editor` icon in the Editor Title menu.

 ## How to Preview the Application

-Provided by [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) the application modeler also comprises a live preview in a browser for non-CAP applications (for CAP the preview is handled via CDS tools), which is automatically refreshed when application project files are changed.
+Provided by [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling), the application modeler also comprises a live preview in a browser for non-CAP applications (for CAP, the preview is handled using CDS tools), which is automatically refreshed when application project files are changed.
 The live preview starts an HTTP local server at default port 8080 (additional apps start at subsequent ports), where the application is run.

-Select the root folder of your app or any app-related folder within the Explorer, right-click, and choose `Preview Application` to start the app in your default browser.
+Select the root folder of your app or any app-related folder within the Explorer, right-click, and select `Preview Application` to start the app in your default browser.

 OR

-From the Command Palette execute the command `Fiori: Preview Application`
+From the Command Palette, execute the `Fiori: Preview Application` command.

 OR

-From the application modeler tree view for the project from the SAP Fiori sidebar view right-click on any folder, and choose `Preview Application`.
+From the application modeler tree view for the project, from the SAP Fiori sidebar view.
+Right-click on any folder, and select `Preview Application`.

-If the application can't be determined from your selection, you will receive a quick pick to select it from.
+If the application can't be determined from your selection, you receive a quick pick to select it from.
 Next, you receive a list of start scripts from the `package.json` with options on how you want the preview to be executed.
 The default options are:

-* `start` - starts the application with real service data
+* `start` - starts the application with real service data.
-* `start-mock` - starts the application with mock data
+* `start-mock` - starts the application with mock data.
-* `start-local` - starts the application with mock data and a local copy of the SAPUI5 resources for offline work
+* `start-local` - starts the application with mock data and a local copy of the SAPUI5 resources for offline work.
-* `start-noflp` - starts the applications without the sandbox SAP Fiori launchpad
+* `start-noflp` - starts the applications without the sandbox SAP Fiori launchpad.

 The preview command also offers the existing run configurations for the applications to start.
-Preview via run configurations gives the developer more flexibility in maintaining multiple preview setups and run with debugger attached.
-The command `Fiori: Open Run Configuration` allows you to create a new run configuration in VSCode.
-In SAP Business Application Studio the functionality is available also via the action `Create Configuration` under `View` -> `Run configurations`.
+Previewing using run configurations gives the developer more flexibility in maintaining multiple preview setups and run with a debugger attached.
+The `Fiori: Open Run Configuration` command allows you to create a new run configuration in Visual Studio Code.
+In SAP Business Application Studio, the functionality is available by using the "Create Configuration" action under "View" -> "Run configurations".

 ### Enable App-to-App Navigation Preview

-To enable the preview of app-to-app navigation for applications in the same workspace execute the command `Fiori: Enable App-to-App Navigation` from the Command Palette.
-It will ask you for a source and target application.
-Upon completion a new configuration `appconfig\fioriSandboxConfig.json` is written to the source application folder.
-Navigations from source to target application are now available in preview.
+To enable the preview of app-to-app navigation for applications in the same workspace, execute the `Fiori: Enable App-to-App Navigation` command from the Command Palette.
+It asks you for a source and target application.
+Upon completion, a new `appconfig\fioriSandboxConfig.json` configuration is written to the source application folder.
+Navigations from source to target application are now available in the preview.

 ### Preview an Application in External Fiori Launchpad

-This feature provides the user with the ability to test an application run without its redeployment.
-Running an application on the existing Fiori Launchpad requires the application to be deployed once and configured, so it is visible on the target Fiori Launchpad.
-The feature needs to be configured once with the command `Fiori: Add FLP Embedded Configuration`.
-Then a new start script `start-embedded` becomes available.
-Note that the SAP Launchpad service on SAP BTP does not support the use of this feature currently.
+This feature provides the user with the ability to test an application without its redeployment.
+Running an application on the existing SAP Fiori launchpad requires the application to be deployed once and configured, so it is visible on the target SAP Fiori launchpad.
+The feature needs to be configured once with the `Fiori: Add Embedded Configuration for SAP Fiori Launchpad` command.
+Then, a new `start-embedded` start script is available.
+Note that the SAP Launchpad service on SAP BTP does not support the use of this feature.

 Prerequisite: [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) version 1.3.1 or higher

-### Developer variant creation
+### Developer Variant Creation

 This feature provides the user with the ability to create variants which are delivered together with the application.
 The variants are stored as SAPUI5 flexibility changes in the project's `webapp/changes` folder and packaged with the application during the build step.
 The feature is delivered with the `@sap/ux-ui5-tooling` node module and its preview feature.

-Developer variant creation is supported from the SAPUI5 version 1.90 (OData V2 based applications) and 1.84 (OData V4 based applications).
-Currently, `@sap/ux-ui5-tooling` supports only ABAP service-based projects.
-The feature can be started from "Preview Application" context menu via the script `start-variants-management`.
-The script and necessary configuration are added with the palette command `Fiori: Add Configuration for Variants Creation`.
+Developer variant creation is supported as of SAPUI5 version 1.90 (OData V2-based applications) and 1.84 (OData V4-based applications). `@sap/ux-ui5-tooling` only supports ABAP service-based projects.
+The feature can be started from the "Preview Application" context menu using the `start-variants-management`script.
+The script and necessary configuration are added with the `Fiori: Add Configuration for Variants Creation` Command Palette command.

-Prerequisite: [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) version 1.4.0 or higher
+Prerequisite: [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) version 1.4.0 or higher.

 ## Documentation of Configuration Features

-The manifest and UI5 flexibility properties of the respective SAP UI5 version shown in Page map and Page editor are provided by the `@sap/ux-specification` node module installed on project creation or migration.
+The `manifest.json` file and SAPUI5 flexibility properties of the respective SAPUI5 version shown in the Page Map and Page Editor are provided by the `@sap/ux-specification` node module installed upon project creation or migration.
 The version of the module is determined by the `minUI5Version` of the application project stored in the `manifest.json` file.
-The full list and documentation of available properties for the application, and the application's individual pages can be accessed independently from the Page Map and Page Editor via the right-click context menus in the application modeler tree view.
+The full list and documentation of available properties for the application and the application's individual pages can be accessed independently from the Page Map and Page Editor using the right-click context menus in the application modeler tree view.

 ## Integration with the SAP Fiori Tools - Application Generator